 Some criminals will go even further to research and find targets.
 Other times the callers are simply making random calls, hoping to find a mark.

 AARP warns seniors to beware of any calls from family members asking for money.
 Always take time to verify the information with other family members before sending any money.

 And just because you aren’t a grandparent doesn’t mean you aren’t at risk for this type of phone scam.
 Fraudsters can target anyone in this way.

 Charitable outpourings in the wake of natural disasters are heartwarming.
 But phone scammers are standing by, waiting to take advantage of your generosity and kindness.

-But the donations don’t actually go to the charity.
+But the donations don’t actually go to charity.
 Instead, the criminals make off with the cash.
-This type of scam is so terrible because not only do fraudsters take your money, but the people who truly need help never get it.
+This type of scam is terrible because fraudsters take your money, and the people who truly need help never get it.

 Always be suspicious of anyone calling you to ask for money for a “good” cause.
 Although there are plenty of reputable organizations, there are also plenty of dishonest people out there looking to take advantage.

 Fake customer service scams contact victims and offer various types of help and tech support.